 Public Health Need

-The protection of healthcare personnel from hazardous drugs has been a topic of concern for decades.
+The need to help ensure a quality environment and to protect healthcare personnel from hazardous drugs has been a topic of concern for decades.
 Growing evidence highlights that acute and chronic health effects can occur due to occupational exposure to over 200 hazardous drugs used commonly in healthcare settings.
-While NIOSH defines criteria and identifies hazardous drugs, USP developed the standards for handling these hazardous drugs to minimize the risk to public health.
+While NIOSH defines criteria and identifies hazardous drugs, USP developed standards for handling these hazardous drugs to minimize the risk to public health.
 The goals of these standards are to help increase awareness, provide uniform guidance to reduce the risk of managing hazardous drugs, and help reduce the risk posed to patients and the healthcare workforce.

-USP is a not-for-profit, science-driven organization that has a well-established process for convening independent experts in the development and maintenance of healthcare quality standards.
-The process is public health focused, leveraging current science and technology, and draws on the expertise of scientists and healthcare practitioners while providing opportunities for public input from stakeholders throughout the standards’ progress.
+USP is a not-for-profit, science-driven organization that has an established process for convening independent experts in the development and maintenance of healthcare quality standards.
+The process is public health focused, leveraging current science and technology, and draws on the expertise of scientists and healthcare practitioners while providing opportunities for public input from stakeholders throughout the standard-setting progress.